EdwinVW/dapr-workshop/Assignment03/step-by-step.md

    [Topic("pubsub", "collectfine")]
    ```

-   > The *"pubsub"* argument passed to this attribute specifies the name of the pub/sub component to use.
-You will configure a pub/sub component that uses the RabbitMQ message-broker later in this assignment.
+   > The *"pubsub"* argument passed to this attribute refers to the name of the Dapr pub/sub component to use.

 Now you need to make sure that Dapr knows this controller and also knows which pub/sub topics the controller subscribes to.
 To determine this, Dapr will call your service on a default endpoint to retrieve the subscriptions.
 To make sure your service handles this request and returns the correct information, you need to add some statements to the `Startup` class: